Nam-TranDang/CompVision_Yolo11/README.md

    python -m venn .venv

+   (remember click add path "Yes" on the right corner of VSCode)

    pip install ultralytics

-2. Run the .venv folder (on terminal) & select the interpreter
+3. Run the .venv folder (on terminal) & select the interpreter

    .venv/Scripts/Activate  (then it must show the - greenstatus (venv))